 (1) Children of unwed parents or of parents who are in a marriage that cannot be officially recognized by the Church, ordinarily are not to be baptized within the celebration of the Eucharist.

-(2) The sacramental preparation of children of catechetical age can be done through the regular religious education program offered at the parish; however the rites of the RCIA are to be followed.
+(2) The sacramental preparation of children of catechetical age can be done through the regular religious education program offered at the parish; however, the rites of the RCIA are to be followed.

 (4) As a result of the study by the Congregation for the Doctrine of Faith in Rome, Mormon baptism is not considered valid by the Catholic church.
-Since the church of Jesus Christ of the Latter Day Saints (Mormon) cannot be said to baptize in the name of the Trinity which the Catholic faith professes, converts from the Mormon Church must be rebaptized when they enter the Catholic Church.
+Since the church of Jesus Christ of the Latter-Day Saints (Mormon) cannot be said to baptize in the name of the Trinity which the Catholic faith professes, converts from the Mormon Church must be rebaptized when they enter the Catholic Church.

 (9) By proper parish is understood the parish where the parents, or the one baptized, are registered.
-If they are not registered in any parish, it is understood to be the terrirorial parish of their home address.
+If they are not registered in any parish, it is understood to be the territorial parish of their home address.

-(10) For further information on the State of New Mexico Laws regarding adoption, see New Mexicio State Statutes, 1978, 1989 Replacement Pamphlet, Chapter 40, Article 7, with special attention to Section 40-7-52 regarding the name of the adoptee, and 40-7-53 regarding confidentiality of records.
+(10) For further information on the State of New Mexico Laws regarding adoption, see New Mexico State Statutes, 1978, 1989 Replacement Pamphlet, Chapter 40, Article 7, with special attention to Section 40-7-52 regarding the name of the adoptee, and 40-7-53 regarding confidentiality of records.